Larry Poole (actor): Career

 Poole runs Gem Canyon Productions and co-produced a pilot based on Campo: The Forgotten Gunfight for KPBS.
 He has worked with Jake Busey, Val Kilmer and Bruce Dern and has starred in the films Last Shoot Out and A Soldier's Revenge.
 Poole was the head wrangler on a film called Why the Nativity? by David Jeremiah.

 In 2017, he was voted to a two-year term as vice president of SAG-AFTRA San Diego Local, was a judge at the first Gong Show in Ramona, and won Best Actor at GI Film Festival San Diego for his portrayal of Tom Horn in Once Guilty, Now Innocent, Still Dead.

 On July 28, 2023, Poole organized a strike in the Gaslamp district at San Diego Comic-Con with SAG-AFTRA members, WGA members and cosplayers.
-He was elected to a two-year term as president of SAG-AFTRA San Diego Local on September 5, 2023.
+He was elected to a two-year term as president of SAG-AFTRA San Diego Local on September 5, 2023 and re-elected for another two years in 2025.